December 13, 2018

 This random heart episode can even happen to people who are completely healthy and bear no previous heart problems — that’s what makes it so scary.

 Of course, holiday heart can present itself anytime you drink too much, not just during the holidays.
 But the facts are that people drink way more than usual during the holiday season — a recent poll found that people admit to drinking twice as much this time of year.
-Not to mention the frequency increases, as social engagements jump from taking place once a week on average, to three times a week during the holidays, the New York Post reports.
-Further, a quarter of annual distilled spirit sales occur between Thanksgiving and Christmas, according to Alcohol.org.
+In fact, a quarter of annual distilled spirit sales occur between Thanksgiving and Christmas, according to Alcohol.org.

 The good news is that if a thumping heart or an erratic pulse flares up after a few cups of spiked cider, you probably don’t need to freak out.
 The best thing to do is stop drinking.
 Most cases of holiday heart syndrome resolve within a few hours or up to a day.

-If you experience shortness of breath, lightheadedness, or feeling faint (or actually fainting) after alcohol consumption, go to the hospital right away, Dr. Nieca Goldberg, cardiologist and medical director of the Joan H. Tisch Center for Women’s Health at NYU Langone Medical Center in New York City, told Greatist.
+If you experience shortness of breath, lightheadedness, or feeling faint or fainted after alcohol consumption, go to the hospital right away, Dr. Nieca Goldberg, cardiologist and medical director of the Joan H. Tisch Center for Women’s Health at NYU Langone Medical Center in New York City, told Greatist.

-As for the long-term effects of a bout of holiday heart, if you aren’t binge drinking during the rest of the year, you probably don’t have anything to worry about.
-It’s worth noting, however, that long-term alcohol abuse can cause some more serious heart issues down the line — namely, alcoholic cardiomyopathy (weakening of the heart muscle), according to Healthline.
+If you aren’t binge drinking during the rest of the year, you probably don’t have to worry about holiday heart having long-term effects.
+It’s worth noting, however, that long-term alcohol abuse can cause serious heart issues down the line — namely, alcoholic cardiomyopathy (weakening of the heart muscle), according to Healthline.